|

 BUT I’m putting it on the list because it just feels like it has to be there.

 If you don’t care, feel free to skip it though and find something you’ll like more.
-If you’d like to go, tickets cost €17.
-Definitely book these tickets ahead of time!
-And if you want to add an audio guide, it’s an additional €7.
+But if you want to go, definitely book these tickets ahead of time!

 Stop Three: Trevi Fountain